oldshoes3/itp/07MidTerm/Phase2/README.md

 </pre>
 - the result is
 ![alt text](head_and_teeth5.png)'
-- I still don't like but move on
+- I did't figure out how to round the edge of quads, but the image looks not bad

 ## eyes and nose
 - Eyes are circle, nose is triangle, and they are filled with black